JuliaDynamics/DynamicalSystems.jl/docs/src/chaos/basins.md

 them simply from the features via the unsupervised classification mode of `basin_fractions_clustering`.
 But we happen to know the positions of the attractors for this specific system, so we can also use the supervised classification mode.
-For it, we define where points where the attractors are, and the algorithm simply classifies the trajectory according to its closest attractor.
+For it, we define the points where the attractors are, and the algorithm simply classifies the trajectory according to its closest attractor.
 ```@example MAIN
 attractors_ic = Dataset([[cos(2π*i/3) sin(2π*i/3) 0 0] for i=1:3])